 - Health Care Application for the PTA Program.
-In order to assist us in establishing residency, students are required to submit a copy of their drivers license or state issued ID with their application.
+To establish residency, students must submit a copy of their driver's license or state issued ID with their application.

-- One year of high school or one semester of college biology (Oakton BIO 101, BIO 121, or BIO 231), completed within the last five years with a minimum grade of C.
+- One year of high school biology (with laboratory) or BIO 101 or the equivalent and one year of high school physics (with laboratory) or PHY 101 or the equivalent (completed within the last five years with a minimum grade of C).

 Applicants with complete files by the published deadline for each application cycle will be ranked using a numerical point scale.
-The top 32 ranked applicants will interview with the program chair or admission committee.
+The top ranked applicants will be interviewed by the program chair or admission committee beginning April.
+Priority admission is given to legal residents of Oakton Community College District 535.
+Out-of-state and VISA holders may be ranked after July 1, based on space availability.
 Before registering for classes, admitted students will be required to submit a current, complete physical examination record and a copy of their health insurance card to prove coverage.
 Part of the physical exam includes immunizations.

 These minimum qualifications are subject to change.

-a) Official high school and college transcripts* from all colleges attended must be sent to the Enrollment Center, Attention: Cynthia Lynn, Oakton Community College, 1600 E. Golf Road, Des Plaines, Illinois 60016.
+- Official high school and college transcripts* from all colleges attended must be sent to the Enrollment Center, Oakton Community College, 1600 E. Golf Road, Des Plaines, Illinois 60016.
 When all transcripts have been received, they will be evaluated by a Credentials Analyst.

-b) Foreign high school graduates or students with foreign college credit, who wish to have credits transferred must have English-translated transcripts evaluated by Educational Credential Evaluators, Inc., in Milwaukee, Wisconsin.
+- Foreign high school graduates or students with foreign college credit who wish to have credits transferred must have English-translated transcripts evaluated by Educational Perspectives.
 Oakton requires the catalog-match approach.
 (Obtain form from the Enrollment Center.)

-*A transcript is considered official when it is sent by mail from one institution to another or if sent to the studen'ts residence, it must be kept in the sealed envelope and brought directly to the Enrollment Center, Room 1260.
+*A transcript is considered official when it is sent by mail from one institution to another or if sent to the student's residence, it must be kept in the sealed envelope and brought directly to the Enrollment Center, Room 1860.